GiorgioMB/UniversityProjects/BSDSA/Quantum Image Classification/README.md

   - Trains quantum models to classify images and evaluates their performance.
   - Visualizes both the generated data and the performance metrics of quantum models.
   - Includes a classical neural network for performance comparison.
-- **Effectiveness**: Following the configurations outlined in `ImageClassification.py`, the quantum circuit consistently demonstrates performance on par with, or even exceeding, that of a conventional linear layer.
-This highlights the quantum model's potential as a robust alternative for processing complex image data.
+- **Effectiveness**: Following the configurations outlined in `ImageClassification.py`, the Parametrized Quantum Circuit (PQC) outperforms the linear classifier by a margin of 20%.
+Testing without a fixed seed for 100 times revealed that the PQC had consistently performance on par with, or even exceeding, that of a conventional linear classifier.
+This underscores the PQC's viability as a strong alternative for handling complex, manually generated image data.

-### QCNN.py
+### DigitClassification.py
 - **Purpose**: Explores the potential of quantum neural networks by implementing a hybrid model that combines classical feature extraction with convolutional layers with quantum circuits.
 - **Key Features**:
   - Trains the hybrid model to classify between images of digits 0 and 1, focusing on binary classification due to limitations in quantum simulation capabilities.
   - Initial `Conv2d` layers perform classical convolution and pooling, reducing image dimensions while preserving essential features.
   - Extracted features are then processed through a quantum circuit, leveraging quantum mechanical properties for classification.
-- **Effectiveness**: In the `QCNN.py` script, when initialized with the designated seed, the Parametrized Quantum Circuit (PQC) demonstrates a substantial performance advantage over the traditional linear classifier.
+- **Effectiveness**: In the `QCNN.py` script, when initialized with the designated seed, the PQC demonstrates a substantial performance advantage over the traditional linear classifier.
 Extensive testing, conducted 100 times without a fixed seed, reveals that the PQC maintains a more consistent test accuracy ranging from 60% to 100%.
 In contrast, the linear classifier exhibits greater variability in performance and less robustness, with accuracies spanning from a minimum of 38% to a maximum of 100%.
+This highlights the PQC's consistent robustness with real (though preprocessed) data.

 ## Libraries Used
 - PennyLane
 - NumPy